-If you get involved in an accident, and you believe that the other party was responsible for causing it, speak with Bike accident attorneys in Kansas City at Peddicord & Townsend LLC and let them know what happened.
-They will evaluate your case (for free) and if there is a chance to seek compensation for your damages, our attorneys will help you do it.
+If you get involved in an accident, and you believe that the other party was responsible for causing it, speak with Bike accident attorneys in Miami at Colson Hicks Eidson and let them know what happened.
+They will evaluate your case (for free) and if there is a chance to seek compensation for your damages, the attorneys will help you do it.

 Never Ride Alone